RudranshKi/SRAM/README.md

 |:--:|
 | *Sizing setup* |

-Since ***Vnode*** is dawing the same current from the given current source we use another current mirror circuit to mirror the same current (we size them using the above procedure again but for PMOS) and connect BL an BLB transistors to it.
+Since ***Vnode*** is drawing the same current from the given current source we use another current mirror circuit to mirror the same current (we size them using the above procedure again but for PMOS) and connect BL an BLB transistors to it.
 The NMOSes (m1 and m2) connecting the PMOS (m3 and m4) current mirror circuit to NMOS (m5 and m0) current mirror circuit is then connected to BL and BLB through their gates.
 We size them to maintain a specific ***Vsense*** node voltage which will act as a middle trip point for output (Above that trip point - 1.8V, below that trip point - 0v).